linhhv-1996/NewUI/content/english/blog/9-inspiring-youtube-micro-saas-success-stories/index.md

 Our last example is called [Dubtitles](https://dubtitles.io/), so you can auto generate subtitles for your YouTube videos and podcasts of any language.
 And it can also take translations from one language to another for these subtitles as well, using AI driven accuracy when over 50 plus languages are supported, also gonna have features such as SEO enhanced subtitles.

 #### Conclusion
-So this is going to conclude the post here on 9 different micro sass examples that are all targeting YouTube users.
+So this is going to conclude the post here on 9 different micro saas examples that are all targeting YouTube users.
 Now stop reading and go build something.

 Ready to launch your SaaS business?